Skip to main content

 Generation of Credentials on the Node

-The node will generate its own TLS key and certificate, which is used encrypt the communications on its authenticated RPC server.
-If the --autogen flag is provided, the node will also generate new client credentials on start up if the file ~/.kwild/clients.pem does not exist.
-The corresponding auth.{cert,key} files may then be used by the operator with kwil-admin node commands for remote access to the node.
+If the --autogen flag is provided, the node will generate new client credentials on start up if the file ~/.kwild/clients.pem does not exist.
+The generated adminclient.{cert,key} files may then be used with kwild admin commands for remote access to the node.

 note

 This approach is intended for "quickstart" workflows.
-The following method using kwil-admin for generation is preferred.
+The following method using the kwild admin gen-auth-key command for generation is preferred.

-The kwil-admin node gen-auth-key command may be used to generate new credentials to ~/.kwil-admin/auth.{cert,key}.
+The kwild admin gen-auth-key command may be used to generate new client credentials.